Dismantlability of weakly systolic complexes and applications: Dismantlability of weakly bridged graphs

-\begin{corollary} Any homomorphism of a finite weakly bridged graph $G=G({\bold X})$ to itself fixes some clique.
-Any simplicial map of a weakly systolic complex $\bold X$ to itself or of its Rips complex ${\bold X}_k$ to itself fixes some simplex of respective complex. \end{corollary}
+\begin{corollary} Let $\bf X$ be a finite weakly systolic complex.
+Then any simplicial map of $\bold X$ to itself or of its Rips complex ${\bold X}_k$ to itself fixes some simplex of the respective complex.
+Any homomorphism of $G=G({\bold X})$ to itself fixes some clique. \end{corollary}

-Let $u$ be a base point of a graph $G.$ A {\it (geodesic)} $k$--{\it combing} \cite{ECHLPT} is a choice of a shortest path $P_{(u,x)}$ between $u$ and each vertex $x$ of $G,$ such that $P:=P_{(u,v)}$ and $Q:=P_{(u,w)}$ are $k$--fellow travelers for any adjacent vertices $v$ and $w$ of $G,$ i.e., $d(P(t),Q(t))\leq k$ for all integers $t\ge 0.$ One can imagine the union of combing paths as a spanning tree $T_u$ of $G$ rooted at $u$ and preserving the distances from $u$ to all vertices.
-A natural way to comb a graph $G$ from $u$ is to run BFS and to take as a shortest path $P_{(u,x)}$ the unique path of the BFS-tree $T_u$.
-It is shown in \cite{Ch_CAT} that for bridged graphs this geodesic combing satisfies the 1-fellow traveler property.
-We will show now that in the case of weakly bridged graphs the same combing property is satisfied by the paths of any LexBFS tree $T_u:$

-\begin{corollary} Locally finite weakly bridged graphs $G$ admit a geodesic 1-combing defined by the paths of any LexBFS tree $T_u$ of $G$. \end{corollary}